 Dr. Mark is the Program Director for the Pediatric Pulmonary fellowship program, Associate Director for the Pediatric residency program and the Medical Director for the Coordinating and Optimizing Resources Effectively (CORE) Program at Packard Children?s Hospital, Stanford University.
 This innovative program assists with care coordination and communication with all health care providers for children with complex medical needs.

-Professor of Pediatrics (Pulmonary Medicine) at the Lucile Salter Packard Children's Hospital
+Professor of Pediatrics (Pulmonary Medicine) and, by courtesy, of Medicine (Pulmonary and Critical Care Medicine) at the Lucile Salter Packard Children's Hospital

 Current Research and Scholarly Interests My research interests have centered on the inflammatory responses that lead to airway disease in Cystic Fibrosis (CF) and the metabolic factors that contribute to CF lung disease progression.
 Current efforts are focused on the understanding of the early events that drive the development of lung disease through the study of infants with CF identified by newborn screening.
 This includes the development of new diagnostic tools that permit the early detection of lung disease manifestations.

 Professor of Pediatrics at the Lucile Salter Packard Children's Hospital, Emeritus

 Current Research and Scholarly Interests Immunopathogenesis of chronic airways diseases of childhood, including cystic fibrosis, asthma, allergic aspergillosis and bronchopulmonary dysplasia.
 Translational research: early clinical trials in airways disease of childhood, most notably CF, including gene, cytokine and drug therapy.